nsahuastro/Compound_Lens_Modeling/README.md

 Save mcmc file and go infer cosmological parameters.

 Notes: This code uses Lenstronomy Package version=1.12.0.
 Install Lenstronomy and other required packages from requirements.txt.
 Do not forget to change paths to yout input files.

+Citations: if you are using data or code from this project please cite Sahu et al. (2025, https://arxiv.org/abs/2504.00656)